slideflow/slideflow/docs-source/source/overview.rst

 Step 2: Train a model
 *********************

+- **Choose model type**.
+Choose the endpoint (e.g. classification, regression, time-to-event) and type of model (tile-based or multiple-instance learning).

-- **Choose hyperparameters**.
+- **Set hyperparameters**.
 Choose a model architecture (e.g. InceptionV3, VGG16, ResNet, etc.) and a set of hyperparameters (e.g. batch size, learning rate, etc.).
 This can be done manually, or :ref:`hyperparameters can be optimized <hyperparameter_optimization>` via grid search or Bayesian optimization.

 - **Initiate training**. :ref:`Train your model <training>`, taking note of training and validation performance (e.g. accuracy, AUROC, AP, R-squared, C-index).